michaelmusty/.dotfiles/README.markdown

         output.
     *   `sta(1)` runs a command on multiple hosts read from `sls(1)` and prints the hostname if the command returns zero.
-*   Three URL-related shortcut scripts:
+*   Five URL-related shortcut scripts:
     *   `hurl(1)` extracts values of `href` attributes of `<a>` tags, sorts them uniquely, and writes them to `stdout`; it requires [pup](https://github.com/ericchiang/pup).